 As we continue to grow through our research-based approach, we now have established an exclusive four-acre, state-of-the-art research center, just a 45-minute ferry ride from Mumbai but in the middle of verdant hills of reclusive Alibaug-Raigadh district.
 Imaginarium AliGunjan is a platform for creative thinking; an apolitical eco-system that connects multi-disciplinary threads of ideas, innovation and imagination.
 Designed to inspire 'blue sky' thinking, research, exploration and synthesis, reflections and communication, it aims to bring in wholeness - that leads to answers to the biggest challenges of our time and beyond.
 It seeks to be a bridge that connects the futuristic advancements of diverse disciplines.
 It offers a space, both virtually and literally, for integration and synthesis of knowhow and innovation from various streams and serves as a dais to internationally renowned professionals to share their expertise and experience with our associates and select clients.

-We would love to hear your suggestions on our research reports.
-Please feel free to contact us at research@nishithdesai.com
+We would love to hear from you about any suggestions you may have on our research publications.
+Please feel free to contact us at research@nishithdesai.com.